64kramsystem/personal_notes/linux_tools.md

 --keyserver $keyserver_address --search-key $key_id  # search key, by email, on a keyserver
 ```

-**IMPORTANT** GnuPG private keys are composed of a "master" and a "subordinate" key.
+WATCH OUT GnuPG private keys are composed of a "master" and a "subordinate" key.
 Both are necessary.
 If for some reason, a master key is missing the `sec` entry in the listings will show as `sec#`.

 Snippets: